 We are a development company at this time and do not intend to establish internal facilities for the manufacture of our products for clinical or commercial production.
-In order to have our products manufactured, we have developed and will continue to develop relationships with third-parties that have established manufacturing capabilities for the manufacture of our products on a contract basis.
+To have our products manufactured, we have developed and will continue to develop relationships with third-parties that have established manufacturing capabilities.

 Because our products are in the development stage, we have not created a sales and marketing staff to commercialize pharmaceutical products.
 If we develop products eligible for commercial sale, we will need to develop a sales and marketing capability or rely on third parties such as licensees, collaborators, joint venture partners or independent distributors to market and sell those products.
-Our dependence on third-party manufacturers and marketers will involve risks relating to our reduced control, and other risks including those discussed in "Risk Factors Related to Pro-Pharmaceuticals Results - We Will Depend on Third Parties To Manufacture and Market Our Products."
+Our dependence on third-party manufacturers and marketers will involve risks relating to our reduced control, and other risks including those discussed in "Risk Factors Related to our Company"- We Will Depend on Third Parties to Manufacture and Market Our Products."